wp-plugins/rs-feedburner/readme.txt

 == Upgrade Notice ==
 = 1.4.6 =
-Added support for FeedPress, a FeedBurner alternative, and made various code improvements.
+Added support for FeedPress and FeedBlitz, FeedBurner alternatives, and made various code improvements.
 Please see Changelog for details.